Sebastiaan40/cyclops_paper/paper/draft.md

 ## Extended Phasemapping

-To extend the naive approach, the first thing to do is localising the phase defects.
+To extend the naive approach, the first thing to do is localizing the phase defects.
 Remember that phase defects are defined as discontinuities in the phase field.
 In a triangulated mesh this would manifest as a big phase difference on the edges.
 Therefore, the most straightforward thing to do is setting a threshold $d$ so that an edge with a phase difference $\Delta\Phi$